micmejia/bible-dump/AMPC/Judges/Judg 4.md

-Now Deborah, a [^a]prophetess, the wife of Lappidoth, judged Israel at that time.
+Now Deborah, a prophetess, the wife of Lappidoth, judged Israel at that time.